Skateboard Wheels Guide

 95-100A: This durometer range is usually popular among skaters - no matter whether it’s for street, park or ramps.
 So choosing wheels with this durometer can be a safe choice.

-For transportation: If you primarily use your skateboard for transportation, softer wheels with a bigger diameter is preferable since your ride becomes more comfortable.
+For transportation: If you primarily use your skateboard for transportation, softer wheels with a bigger diameter are preferable, since your ride becomes more comfortable.

 Choosing wheel durometer is basically a matter of personal preference.
 If you therefore prefer soft wheels, you should go for a lower durometer and if you prefer harder wheels, you should choose a higher durometer.